-If live ball fouls by both teams are reported, the fouls offset and the down is replayed.
-Exceptions:
+If live ball fouls by both teams are reported, the fouls offset and the down is replayed with the following exceptions:

-- 1. When there is a change of team possession during a down and the team last gaining possession had not fouled before last gaining possession, it may decline offsetting fouls and thereby retain possession after completion of the penalty for its foul. - 2.
+- a.
+When there is a change of team possession during a down and the team last gaining possession had not fouled before last gaining possession, it may decline offsetting fouls and thereby retain possession after completion of the penalty for its foul. - b.
 When a live ball foul is administered as a dead ball foul it does not offset and is enforced in order of occurrence.